 Why Trust QRC with Your HVAC Emergency?

-Our 24/7 Response Across North Carolina
+24/7 Emergency Response Across North Carolina

 When your AC dies during a heatwave or your furnace fails on a freezing night, you need help—fast.
 We understand that emergencies don’t stick to a 9-to-5 schedule.
 That’s why our team is on call 24/7, ready to respond to your call any time, day or night, including weekends and holidays.
 Whether you’re a homeowner in Winston-Salem or managing a commercial facility in Raleigh or Charlotte, our technicians are positioned to provide a swift response across the state.
 You can count on us to be there when you need us most, because your comfort and safety are our top priorities.
 When an HVAC crisis hits, you won’t have to wait until morning for a solution.

-Expertise in All System Types: Commercial and Residential
+Expertise in All Commercial and Residential Systems

 An HVAC emergency requires a technician who knows exactly what they’re looking at, no matter the make or model.
 Our team has extensive experience with a huge range of systems, from residential heat pumps and furnaces to complex industrial chillers and rooftop units.
 This broad expertise means we can quickly diagnose the root cause of the failure, whether it’s an electrical fault, a refrigerant leak, or simple component wear.
 We service all brands, so you never have to wonder if we can handle your specific equipment.
 We’ve seen it all, which allows us to find the right fix efficiently and get your system back online with minimal downtime.

-Modern Diagnostics and Virtual Tele-Tech Options
+Using Modern Diagnostics and Virtual Tech Support

 Fixing an emergency starts with a fast, accurate diagnosis.
 We use modern diagnostic tools to pinpoint the exact problem with your system, saving you time and money on guesswork.
 This technology helps us get straight to the source of the issue for a reliable repair.
 For situations where you’re considering a replacement, we also offer convenient Virtual Tele-Tech appointments.
 This allows us to evaluate your needs remotely, discuss your options, and provide an initial assessment without an in-person visit.
 It’s a modern, streamlined approach designed to give you clear answers and peace of mind, even in a stressful situation.
 Proactive homeowners can also explore our service maintenance programs to catch problems before they become emergencies.